How will you make sure everyone is staying safe and healthy this summer?

 How do you make waterfront activities safe?

-There are a lot of inherent risks in waterfront programming, and we take them very seriously.
+Waterfront activities are about fun, but it is not possible to enjoy the programs without first making them safe.
 To reduce the risks, we believe in educating campers, training staff, and enforcing rules.
-When campers arrive at Tockwogh, they are taken on an orientation tour with stops at the dining hall, wellness center, pool, and waterfront.
-When they are at the pool, campers are given a swim evaluation.
+When campers arrive at Tockwogh, they will participate in a swim evaluation.
 If a camper receives a red tag, they are automatically signed up for swim lessons.
-So long as these campers agree to take swim lessons, they may participate in waterfront activities.
-All campers at the waterfront are required to wear a properly-sized lifejacket anytime they are in a boat or in the Bay, regardless of swimming ability.
-AS campers continue their orientation they make a stop at the waterfront.
-The Waterfront Director reviews the critical safety rules with each cabin, so campers know what to expect.
-In regards to training all staff who operate our boats have at least their Maryland Safe Boater and new employees go through more than 20 hours of training on safe driving and operation.
-Most important, over two thirds of our waterfront counselors are Special Facilties Ellis Lifeguards.
-To top it all off, rules are then enforced from the top down, with little tolerance for any unsafe behavior.
-Waterfront activities are about fun, but it is not possible to enjoy the programs without first making them safe.
+As long as these campers agree to take swim lessons, they may participate in waterfront activities.
+All campers at the waterfront are required to wear a properly-sized lifejacket regardless of swimming ability, and the Waterfront Director reviews the critical safety rules with each cabin.
+All staff who operate our boats have completed the Maryland Safe Boater Safety course and have participated in more than 20 hours of training on safe driving and operation.
+Most importantly, more than two-thirds of our waterfront counselors are Special Faculties Ellis Lifeguards.
+Rules are then enforced from the top-down, with little tolerance for any unsafe behavior.

 When and how do children choose their activities?